Nicholas Rieß

 Looking at the 1947-1948 team photo, members were: back row - Johnny Smith, outfield; Rollie Geiger, shortstop; Jim Smith, catcher; Butch Walterlin, first base/pitcher; Herman Flemming, pitcher/ first base; Duke Gum, first base/pitcher; Wally Horning, outfield; Oliver Schulteis (manager)

-front row - Carl Schoeni Jr. pitcher/catcher; Willie Geiger, third base/pitcher; Wally Houser, outifeld; Donie Stevens, short stop; Willie Hoelz, second base; Ray Horning, outfield; Ruben Hoelz, outfield.
+front row - Carl Schoeni Jr. pitcher/catcher; Willie Geiger, third base/pitcher; Wally Hauser, outifeld; Donie Stevens, short stop; Willie Hoelz, second base; Ray Horning, outfield; Ruben Hoelz, outfield.

 When Oliver was finished with managing, he took up umpiring.
 Did so for about seven years.
 For several of these years, he teamed up with Herman Fleming.
 Herman would do the bases with Oliver behind the plate.
 Many a player and coach found out not to argue or you soon exited the game.
 He knew the rule book and was seldom wrong in his decisions.
 A picture of the 1948 team taken in Fireman's Park was given to the Germantown Historical Society in 1998.